Sup2point0/Assort/~writing/Precipice.md

 It’s cold, so, so very cold.
 Even the thought of lifting my leg to take another step – only to inevitably collapse again, so it seems – sends chills reverberating through my hollow carcass.
 What do I even feel anymore?
 I’ve come so far, for what?

 Every now and then there’s a stray thought crosses my mind I can’t ignore.
-It’s a deafening whisper that slices into my head more vividly than the screaming winds; a searing caress that unrelentingly strokes at my mind, reminding me that there will always be one consolation.
+It’s a deafening whisper that slices into my head more vividly than the screaming winds; a searing caress that unrelentingly strokes at my mind, reminding me that there will always be the one consolation.
 I try to ignore it.
 I try to shield myself from the creeping cold outside just as I do from the numbing warmth within.

 Only when I close my eyes do I hear it again.
 Except this time, it’s a lullaby, and the whisper is singing softly to me.
-Who knows how long I spend there, listening out for that lifeline.
+Who knows how long I spend there, listening out for that lifeline, hanging on as if nothing else means anything.
 Part of me is silently crying at me to stay afloat.
 Yet all I hear is the voice of the thought, its tender notes like droplets of water, sucking away the scars of pain and fear as they trace along my skin.
 So I let go, and drown myself in the warming embrace of emptiness.

 Drowning… in water?